shaunak-badani/Conceptual-Java/1.Understanding Guice/MavenTutorial/README.md

 It will create two separate instances of the objects you requested from Guice.
 What if you want to tell Guice: `can you create only one object`?

+### Introducing `Scopes`:

+When you bind the class to the impl with a scope of singleton, as shown in this change, the injector won't create the object a second time.
+It will just fetch the created object.